Create a skillset in Azure AI Search

 array, an unordered collection of skills.
 Skills can be utilitarian (like splitting text), transformational (based on AI from Azure AI services), or custom skills that you provide.
 An example of a skills array is provided in the next section.cognitiveServices

 is used for billable skills that call Azure AI services APIs.
 Remove this section if you aren't using billable skills or Custom Entity Lookup.
-Attach a resource if you are.knowledgeStore
+If you are, attach an Azure AI multi-service resource.knowledgeStore

 (optional) specifies an Azure Storage account and settings for projecting skillset output into tables, blobs, and files in Azure Storage.
 Remove this section if you don't need it, otherwise specify a knowledge store.encryptionKey